taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

 <td>
-Orient the avionics system consisting of the Raspberry Pi Pico, BMP280 barometric pressure sensor, MPU-6050 accelerometer, microSD storage module, and battery power source in flight configuration in which the accelerometer's y-axis is aligned with the gravitational force.
+Orient the avionics system consisting of the Raspberry Pi Pico, BMP280 barometric pressure sensor, MPU-6050 accelerometer, microSD storage module, and battery power source in flight configuration in which the accelerometer's y-axis is parallel with the gravitational force.
 </td>
 <td>
 Hardware oriented and ready for operation.